KateMcGuane/spill_the_beans/README.md

   ### Programs

-  - [Am I Responsive?](http://ami.responsivedesign.is/) - To demonstrate the website on a range of devices.
   - [Balsamiq](https://balsamiq.com/) - To create wireframes.
   - [Canva](https://www.canva.com/) - To create favicon image.
   - [Chat GPT](https://chat.openai.com/) - To create written content & general consultation when troubleshooting.